retroryan/activator-gilt-app/README.md

 ## API Generation
 The Controllers for the Play are generated from a JSON file (api.json) via a sbt generate-api... more to come.

+## License
+Copyright 2014 Gilt Groupe, Inc.
+Licensed under the Apache License, Version 2.0: http://www.apache.org/licenses/LICENSE-2.0